Aviral-A/photo-mosaic-generator/README.md

 Instructions:

-In order to start the server, clone the repository to your local, install the required packages, and run app.py.
-Then, connect to http://127.0.0.1:8000 on your local browser to access the app.
+In order to start the server, clone the repository to your local, install the required packages through requirements.txt, and run app.py (uvicorn app:app --host 0.0.0.0 Then, connect to http://127.0.0.1:8000 on your local browser to access the app.